Media Center Ukraine

 Media Center Ukraine (Медіацентр Україна) is a civic initiative that, after the start of the full-scale Russian invasion, united media professionals, the government, and the business community with a shared goal of telling the world about the war in Ukraine.
-The Media Center aims to provide specialist support and advice to media representatives covering events in Ukraine and develop communication strategies and campaigns.
+The Media Center aims to provide specialist support and advice to media representatives covering events in Ukraine and develop communication strategies and campaigns, foster civil society, and contribute to Ukraine’s recovery.
 Also, the Media Center offers a platform for organizing and hosting top newsworthy events.

 History

-Media Center Ukraine was founded in March 2022 by media professionals, the government, and the business community to disseminate information about the course of the Russo-Ukrainian War and its consequences for both Ukraine and the world within Ukraine and abroad.
+Media Center Ukraine was founded in March 2022 by media professionals, the government, and the business community to disseminate information about the course of the Russo-Ukrainian War and its consequences within Ukraine and internationally.

-The first site of Media Center Ukraine came to existence in Lviv.

-Later, similar sites were set up in Kyiv and Kharkiv.
+The first Media Center Ukraine sites were opened in Lviv and Kyiv, with initial briefings held on March 14, 2022.
+Similar centers were later set up in Kharkiv and Odesa.

+As of 2024, Media Center Ukraine operates in Kyiv and Kharkiv.

+Joint Project with Ukrinform

+In April 2022, Media Center Ukraine partnered with Ukrinform to establish a unified press center in Kyiv.
+This collaboration aimed to integrate state resources with public initiatives, supporting Ukraine’s informational efforts during the war.

+Partnership with Suspilne

+In July 2024, Media Center Ukraine in Kyiv partnered with the Suspilne Public Broadcasting Company of Ukraine to launch the joint project “Suspilne Space.”
+As part of this partnership, the center relocated within Kyiv, where it continues to host briefings, meetings, discussions, and debates.

 Activities

 Media Center Ukraine is a communication platform with a broad range of functions and activities, from developing strategies and networking to hosting newsworthy events.